rodluger/starry/docs/api.rst

 The starry Python API
 =====================

-This page describes the two main ways of interfacing with the ``starry`` code.

 The :doc:`Map <MapFactory>` class factory allows users to quickly instantiate surface maps described by spherical harmonics.